TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Parameters

-- `vector<decision> &decisions` contains the choises of the route, initial and final points of the victims
+- `vector<decision> &decisions` contains the choices of the route, initial and final points of the victims

 ##### Description

 - creates an array of all the possible desitions which i can perform
-- each desition has a reward tho coordinates and the gate distance ??
+- each desition has a reward, coordinates and the gate distance ??

 ---